-It might sound strange, but there are all kind of people and/or companies that may want to use your property simply for the purpose of access.
-Even if your property isn’t what they want to use – there may be another property on the other side of yours – and they need to use a small portion of your land as a thoroughfare to get from one place to another.
+It might sound strange, but there are all kinds of people and/or companies that may want to use your property simply for access.
+Even if your property isn't what they want to use, there may be another property on the other side of yours and they need to use a small portion of your land as a thoroughfare to get from one place to another.

-It never ceases to amaze me – but I see it all the time.
-There are tens of thousands of vacant land properties all over the world that are completely landlocked with no road access.
+It never ceases to amaze me, but I see it all the time.
+There are tens of thousands of vacant land properties around the world that are landlocked with no road access.

-What if one of the neighboring property owners wanted to build a road or a path through your property in order to reach the nearest road?
-What if the local power company wanted cut through a corner of your property in order to connect the utility lines?
-What if a giant oil company wants to use your property as an access point for their drilling operation?
+What if one of the neighboring property owners wanted to build a road or a path through your property to reach the nearest road?
+What if the local power company wanted to cut through a corner of your property to connect the utility lines?
+What if a giant oil company wants to use your property as an access point for its drilling operation?

 14. Wind Energy

-In most cases, land can simply be leased out the one of the big power companies, who will then place their turbine on the property and handle all the maintenance (so the land owner can simply collect the lease revenue, rather than hassling with the actual generation of power for the electric grid).
-In many cases, it can be a perfect fit for the property and it’s uses.
+In most cases, land can simply be leased out to one of the big power companies, who will then place their turbine on the property and handle all the maintenance (so the landowner can simply collect the lease revenue, rather than hassling with the actual generation of power for the electric grid).
+In many cases, it can be a perfect fit for the property and its uses.

 15. Solar Energy

 With the continually emerging technology of solar energy, solar panels can be rigged to power one house, or create an extensive power plant.
 If you're interested in off-the-grid living, a few solar panels could be enough to power a house, and if you're looking to start a larger operation, consider leasing or selling your land to a power company.

 The use of renewable energy will only increase in the years to come, so if you want to get into this business on the ground floor, it could pay to be an early adopter!